[Rev. 5/2/2022 8:43:30 AM--2021]

 [Part 1:227:1921; NCL § 4945]

-NRS 708.025 Intrastate carrier must obtain certificate of public convenience and necessity.
+NRS 708.025 Operation as intrastate carrier without certificate of public convenience and necessity prohibited.
 It is unlawful for any oil pipeline carrier to operate as a carrier in intrastate commerce within this state without first having obtained a certificate of public convenience and necessity from the Commission.

 (Added to NRS by 1969, 877)